- Eta Kappa Nu (HKN) Publicity Chair

 Background

-This project was created to design, build, and test a Foam Shell Flow Culling Station to automate the sorting and inspection of foam shell targets for inertial fusion energy (IFE) research at General Atomics, a leader in defense and energy innovation.
-Foam shells, critical components in IFE, require precise tolerances in diameter, sphericity, wall thickness, and uniformity to ensure successful ignition under laser compression.
-The system replaces manual inspection and sorting of shells ranging from 3–6 mm in diameter.
+This project focuses on the design, fabrication, and testing of a Foam Shell Flow Culling Station to automate the sorting and inspection of foam shell targets used in inertial fusion energy (IFE) research at General Atomics, a leader in advanced defense and energy technologies.

 Converging Component